iangge/iangge.github.io/_posts/2026/2026-06-07-chirpy-theme-favicon-artifact.md

 ## Diagnosis

-Downloading the **`artifact.tar`** file revealed that not every resolution had a corresponding custom favicon file in the `assets>img>favicons directory`.
+Downloading the **`artifact.tar`** file revealed that not every resolution had a corresponding custom favicon file in the `assets>img>favicons` directory.
 The `favicon-96x96.png` and `favicon.svg` files still displayed the default ant favicon because I was missing butterfly favicon files for those dimensions.

 The butterfly favicon showed up only on mobile but not desktop because I had the files for mobile’s dimensions but not the `96x96` or `favicon.svg` files for desktop.